 You can configure your mesh network in 2 ways: wired and wireless backhaul.

-We highly recommend the wired backhaul because it gives better speeds and performance.
+I highly recommend the wired backhaul because it gives better speeds and performance.
 With a wired backhaul you are connecting 2 or more Eero devices together through an ethernet cable.

 Then, with a wireless backhaul, you’re letting your devices communicate wirelessly over Wi-Fi.
 It also provides fast speeds, but you’ll still experience a significant drop in internet speeds.